 Jeffrey Lloyd-Roberts was born in Wales and read music at Lancaster University before studying at the Royal Northern College of Music with Barbara Robotham, where he received awards from the Wolfson Foundation, the Countess of Munster Musical Trust and the Peter Moores Foundation.

-Recent and future engagements include Gawain at the Salzburg Festival and at the Barbican with the BBC Symphony Orchestra, roles in Julietta and Lulu at ENO, The Queen of Spades for Grange Park Opera, Thais in concert for Teatro Nacional de Sao Carlos in Lisbon, the title role of Peter Grimes for Opera North, Fatty / Mahagony and Truck Driver / Anna Nicole for the Royal Opera House, the UK premiere of Peter Eötvös’s The Golden Dragon and the Mayor / Albert Herring at the Buxton Festival, Mr Bumble / Oliver for Grange Park Opera, the Drunk Prisoner / From the House of the Dead for the Royal Opera House, Opéra de Lyon and La Monnaie and Polonius in the new Hamlet by Brett Dean for Glyndebourne Touring Opera.
+Recent and future engagements include Gawain at the Salzburg Festival and at the Barbican with the BBC Symphony Orchestra, roles in Julietta and Lulu at ENO, The Queen of Spades for Grange Park Opera, Thais in concert for Teatro Nacional de Sao Carlos in Lisbon, the title role of Peter Grimes for Opera North and for Queensland Opera at the Brisbane Festival, Fatty / Mahagony and Truck Driver / Anna Nicole for the Royal Opera House, the UK premiere of Peter Eötvös’s The Golden Dragon and the Mayor / Albert Herring at the Buxton Festival, Mr Bumble / Oliver for Grange Park Opera, the Drunk Prisoner / From the House of the Dead for the Royal Opera House, Opéra de Lyon and La Monnaie, The Ringmaster / The Bartered Bride for Garsington and Polonius in the new Hamlet by Brett Dean for Glyndebourne Touring Opera.